 like stained glass.

-This stanza reveals that the speaker has carefully considered certain aspects of her Pakistani culture.
+This stanza of ‘Presents from My Aunts in Pakistan’ reveals that the speaker has carefully considered certain aspects of her Pakistani culture.
 For example, when they moved, she wanted the camel-skin lamp to be in her bedroom, where she could “consider the cruelty and the transformation from camel to shade” and “marvel at the colours”.
-This reveals that she embraces even the so called “cruel” aspects of her culture, such as the use of camel hide to make lamp shades.
+This reveals that she embraces even the so-called “cruel” aspects of her culture, such as the use of camel hide to make lamp shades.
 She admires the items that have come from Pakistan, noting them all as uniquely beautiful.

 My mother cherished her jewellery –